 (Standard Media Delivery – approximately 2 weeks)

-For rates to other countries or other special considerations please email Fr.
-Patrick.
+For rates to other countries or other special considerations please contact us by email.